Vilnius Region under Lithuanian administration (1939–1940): Stripping of the civil rights of the Polish population

 On 27 October, the Law on Citizenship of the Residents of Vilnius and Vilnius Region was passed.
-The law recognised as "aliens" (Svetimšalis), which were deprived of the civil rights, all persons who were not able to prove that at the age of 18 they had lived in Lithuania within the 1939 borders on 12 July 1920 (the date of the signing of the Lithuanian-Soviet Peace Treaty)) and on 27 October 1939.
-The problem with the law was that it concerned two specific dates, and because both fell within the period of warfare, many people were unable to provide proper evidence.
+The law recognized as "aliens" (Svetimšalis), who were deprived of civil rights, all persons who were not able to prove that at the age of 18 they had lived in Lithuania within the 1939 borders on 12 July 1920 (the date of the signing of the Lithuanian-Soviet Peace Treaty)) and on 27 October 1939.
+The problem with the law was that it concerned two specific dates; because both fell within the period of warfare, many people were unable to provide proper evidence.
 The law provided facilities for acquiring citizenship for persons who did not meet these conditions, but claimed to be Lithuanian nationals or were "meritorious to Lithuania".

 The process of granting citizenship began on 30 November 1939.
-"Aliens" had their freedom of movement restricted (they could only leave their place of residence for 7 days with the permission of the local police station), they were deprived of the right to engage in wage labour, with the exception of agriculture, belonging to social organisations, practising medicine or law, running pharmacies, bookshops or publishing houses, working in public offices, owning property, and even talking in public places.
+"Aliens" had their freedom of movement restricted (they could only leave their place of residence for 7 days with the permission of the local police station), they were deprived of the right to engage in wage labour, except for agriculture, belonging to social organisations, practising medicine or law, running pharmacies, bookshops or publishing houses, working in public offices, owning property, and even talking in public places.
 A severe restriction was preventing relatives who found themselves under German occupation from being brought to Vilnius region.
 The Lithuanian authorities also refused to pay pensions and allowances to foreigners, despite the seizure of huge assets accumulated by the Polish Universal Mutual Insurance Company.
 These restrictions were aimed at inducing Poles to leave Vilnius or declare Lithuanian nationality.

 Out of Vilnius' population of 200,000, only 30,000-40,000 were granted citizenship.
 In May 1940, there were 97,893 "aliens" in the Vilnius region, of whom 87,616 were in Vilnius.
 Those who managed to maintain their citizenship were forced to indicate their Lithuanian nationality in their passports and to Lithuanianise their names.
 The Lithuanian government also attempted the removal of "aliens" and refugees from the city and by the start of the Soviet occupation, had succeeded in removing 5,220 people, including 1,975 Poles and 3,425 Jews.